MaastrichtU-IDS/dsri-documentation/website/docs/deploy-neurodocker.md

 ```

 #### Data Persistence
-The HALFpipe pod saves data persistently in `/home/fmriprep/data` — make sure to select this directory when starting HALFpipe.
+The HALFpipe pod saves data persistently in `/home/fmriprep/data`.
+Make sure to select this directory when starting HALFpipe.
 The co-deployed Ubuntu workspace uses the same Persistent Volume Claim (PVC) via the `root/persistent` directory.

 ### Firefox in VNC Desktop with the fMRI tools